mohammadaliawan/launch_school_RB101/lesson_2/pedac_form.md

 - Any special Datastructure requirements. e.g input will be an array.
 - Are there any implicit requirements.
 Implied ones?
 Make them explicit.
 - Dont make assumptions.
 Ask questions.
-- Are there any examples?
+- Are there any examp les?
 Note down any implicit requirements from examples.
 Use computational words e.g. Given this, required this, output this.
 - Is there any implied knowledge? e,g use st, rd as appropriate.
 How are you going to decide what's appropraite here? **Capture that implied knowledge in computational language.**
 - Are there any special terms that need further explaination with regards to the problem domain?
   - Terms with Multiple meanings?
 What meaning is implied for this problem domain?